Gohla/pie/tutorial/src/2_incrementality/3_dependency/index.md

 A `FileDependency` stores the `path` the dependency is about, the `stamper` used to create a stamp for this dependency, and the `stamp` that was created at the time the file dependency was made.
 The `FileDependency::new_with_file` function also returns the opened file if it exists, so that users of this function can read from the file without having to open it again.
+We add getter methods to get parts of the file dependency without allowing mutation.
+Since we will use those getter methods later, we annotate them with `#[allow(dead_code)]` to disable unused warnings.

 A file dependency is inconsistent when the stored stamp is not equal to a stamp that we create at the time of checking, implemented in `FileDependency::is_inconsistent`.
 For example, if we created a file dependency (with modified stamper) for a file that was modified yesterday, then modify the file, and then call `is_inconsistent` on the file dependency, it would return `Some(new_stamp)` indicating that the dependency is inconsistent.